rbonfichi/monte-carlo-gmp-pharma/docs/chapter06_analysis.md

 - **Confidence Interval (95%)**

-For a more robust assessment, we can estimate a binomial confidence interval for p_out:
+For a more robust assessment, we can estimate a 95% confidence interval for `p_out` using the `prop.test` function, which provides a score-based CI (Wilson interval).

 ```r
 N <- length(Assay)
 x <- sum(Assay < 98 | Assay > 102)
 prop.test(x, N)$conf.int
 ```

 ---

 ## 📈 3.
 Visualizing the Distribution